-Home Visits are the foundation for building long term relationships with the children.
+Home Visits are our foundation for building long-term relationships with the children.
 Each child involved in our program is visited by one of our caring adult staff every week, giving us the opportunity to assess basic needs and provide spiritual counsel and prayer.

 Each year we take a select group of older children on a 5 day Spring Camp in the Drakensberg Mountains.
 The time in nature, away from the squalid, crowded squatter camp has proven to open hearts wide to the work of God’s Spirit.

 M&M's stands for two milestones in a young adult's life: matric (senior year of high school) and marriage.
 Our M&M's program focuses on this crucial period of life and involves a variety of life skills providing: college prep, career guidance, and basic job skills.

 We start identifying leaders at a very young age, taking them through a pipeline of increasing responsibility and leadership training.
 Not only does this equip young leaders to fulfill their God-given callings, but is also the source of future staff members.